 - Log into cPanel

-Older servers will not display this option, however you can request to be moved to a newer server that has this ability.
-You can submit an email to email@example.com requesting to be moved.
+Older servers will not display this option, however you can request to be moved to a newer server that has this ability by submitting an email to email@example.com.
 Please verify your account in the email by providing your current AMP password or the last four digits of the credit card on file.

 - Select the version of PHP you want to use from the dropdown.

-- Click the Update button to save your php configuration.
+- Click Update to save your php configuration.

-If you need further assistance ask a question on our support center.
-If you need to set up your account to use multiple PHP versions on the same account, see the article on Using multiple PHP versions on one account.
+Congratulations, you adjusted your PHP version in cPanel.
+If you need to setup your account to use multiple PHP versions, see the article on using multiple PHP versions on one account.